 The Peredvizhniki artwork of Vladimir Makovsky combines with Petula Clark singing a Russian-themed song in French.
 Russian, English, and French, oh my!
 (It works, though.
 That is all that matters!!)

 A moving song in tribute to fallen soldiers is matched with art by contemporary Russian students.
 It is sung by Dmitri Khvorostovsky with the Moscow Chamber Orchestra.
-They have not forgotten… the motherland never forgets!
+They haven’t forgotten… the motherland never forgets!

 Today is the feast of St Nicholas on the Roman calendar.
 For my Roman friends, I offer this picture of good St Nick (the real thing, not Santa!).
-As for Orthodox who use the Roman calendar, that is not a good thing, but, I agree with the late Archbishop Antony Bartoshevich of Geneva.
-It is an error, but, it is not a heresy, and one should not break with such people on that ground.
+As for Orthodox who use the Roman calendar, that isn’t a good thing, but I agree with the late Archbishop Antony Bartoshevich of Geneva.
+It’s an error, but it isn’t heresy, so one shouldn’t break with people on that ground.
 I find “Old Calendarists” and their ilk both tiresome and a bother.
 They wish to fight and dispute over the smallest deviations from their fancies.
 We should be better than that, and we should show the love of Christ to one another, not the disputation and discord of Hell.